 \subsection{FIMPs and PBHs}

-Next, we consider DM made of FIMPs and PBHs.
-We assume that the masses of bath particles are negligible compared with those of FIMPs and that the FI mechanism is described by a pair production process with constant matrix element $|\mathcal{M}(f_1f_2 \rightarrow \chi\chi)|^2 = \alpha_{\rm FIMP}^2$.
-For a simple model of FIMPs \cite{DEramo2018JCAP,Gondolo2020PRD}, the relic abundance of FIMPs, $\chi$, via FI is given by \cite{DEramo2018JCAP,Gondolo2020PRD}
+Next, we consider DM consisting of FIMPs and PBHs.
+We assume that the masses of thermal bath particles are negligible compared with those of FIMPs and that the FI mechanism is described by pair production with a constant matrix element, $|\mathcal{M}(f_1f_2 \rightarrow \chi\chi)|^2 = \alpha_{\rm FIMP}^2$.
+For a simple model of FIMPs, the relic abundance of FIMPs, $\chi$, due to FI is \cite{DEramo2018JCAP,Gondolo2020PRD}